Arsench/demo-cognizant/README.md

 ### Code structure
 The project is organized into clear layers:

-Controller → handles HTTP requests
+- Controller → handles HTTP requests
-Service → contains all business logic and validations Repository → provides access to the in-memory interest rates Model → request/response objects and interest rate model Exception → custom exceptions for error handling
+- Service → contains all business logic and validations
+- Repository → provides access to the in-memory interest rates
+- Model / DTO → request/response objects and interest rate model
+- Exception → custom exceptions for error handling

 ### Running the tests
 There are several JUnit tests (using Mockito where needed) that validate: